SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     "SELECT query with an internal table as data source "The example uses an aggregate expression.
-It is statically "detected that the query cannot be processed by the ABAP SQL "enginge.
+It is statically "detected that the query cannot be processed by the ABAP SQL "engine.
 The data must be passed to the database.
 Consequently, "a syntax warning is displayed.
 It can be suppressed by a pragma.
     SELECT MAX( table_line ) AS max_val
       FROM @itab_a AS it